 In parked conditions the importance of wave-induced loading increases, while the low-frequency wind loads are reduced significantly, ultimately reducing the LFFD damage.
-Moreover, the fatigue loading is larger in parked conditions, as a result, T2 has accumulated more base damage than T3 and T4.
-The higher base damage (without LFFD) and lower added LFFD damage will lead to a lower LFFD-factor.
+Moreover, the fatigue loading is larger in parked conditions; as a result, T2 has accumulated more base damage than T3 and T4.
+The higher base damage (without LFFD) and lower added LFFD damage will lead to a lower LFFD factor.

-FA LFFD-factor is slightly higher than those for sensors for m=3, but with the increase in the m, sensors' LFFD-factors overcome FA.
-That is because, with the increase of the SN slope, the added LFFD damage due to the wind direction grows.
-SS has always the lowest LFFD-factors.
-The LFFD-factor of FA and SS can be up to around (1.1, 1.4, and 2) and (1.03, 1.1, and 1.5) for m=3, 4, and 5, respectively.
+The FA LFFD factor is slightly higher than those for the sensors for m = 3, but with the increase in m, sensors' LFFD factors overcome FA.
+That is because, with the increase in the SN slope, the added LFFD damage due to the wind direction grows.
+SS always has the lowest LFFD factors.
+The LFFD factors of FA and SS can be up to around 1.1, 1.4, and 2 and 1.03, 1.1, and 1.5 for m = 3, 4, and 5, respectively.